Steve Nell reveals how strong links with Elite League teams are serving Leeds Knights well

-Leeds Knights: Good links with EIHL’s Sheffield Steelers and Manchester Storm serving working well
+Leeds Knights: Good links with EIHL’s Sheffield Steelers and Manchester Storm working well

 STEVE NELL admits it is proving hard to bring in quality replacements to help ease the load on his injury-hit Leeds Knights’ roster, making the healthy relationships he has helped develop with Elite League clubs even more vital.